tsalzinger/grails-augmented-resources/readme.md

 ##KNOWN LIMITATIONS##

-* the contets of the original files are copied and saved as a completly new file - therefore relative references will not work! (eg. in the usage example above you cant put ci_colors.less next to the ci_modifications.less and add a @import "ci_colors.less" to your file - it just wouldn't work!
+* the contents of the original files are copied and saved as a completly new file - therefore relative references will not work! (eg. in the usage example above you cant put ci_colors.less next to the ci_modifications.less and add a @import "ci_colors.less" to your file - it just wouldn't work!

 ##TODO##